Register

 Topics for Case-Based Learning and Discussion Include:

-Associate Professor in the Section of Academic Pediatrics at University of Chicago
+Associate Professor of Pediatrics at the University of Chicago

-Assistant Professor of Pediatrics at University of Chicago
+Assistant Professor of Adult Psychiatry at the University of Chicago